ttran2001/ttran2001.github.io/README.md

 6. Once the KDE boots, click your user and type the password you set for the user.

+(Note: When calling pacman in the Konsole, must call `su root` because you must have root to install packages)

 (Problem: I ran into a problem where it did not boot the screen when I reboot it.
 It was stuck in the start screen and never boot.
 Had reinstall a new virtual machine)

 ### Changing the Shell